Q. May I come on a Tour?

 Q. When do the children nap?

-A. Each infant naps in their own crib according to his or her own needs.
+A. Each infant naps in their own crib according to their own needs.
 Safe Sleep practices are always followed.
 Toddlers nap once each day after lunch, for about 2-3 hours.
 Preschoolers also nap after lunch for about an hour or two.
-Schoolagers are offered an hour of quiet time after their lunch.
+Schoolagers are offered quiet time after their lunch.
 All children are allowed to fall asleep and wake up according to their own biological rhythms.
 Children who do not fall asleep within 30 minutes are provided with a quiet activity while their friends sleep.

 Q. Will my child play outside every day?